symfony/symfony-docs/quick_tour/the_controller.rst

 ------------------------------------

-Sometimes your controllers need to access the information related to the user request, such as his/her preferred language, IP address or the URL query parameters.
+Sometimes your controllers need to access the information related to the user request, such as their preferred language, IP address or the URL query parameters.
 To get access to this information, add a new argument of type ``Request`` to the action.
 The name of this new argument doesn't matter, but it must be preceded by the ``Request`` type in order to work (don't forget to add the new ``use``